fendy3002/QzMonitorBit/CONFIG.md

 }
 ```

-It means that after first notification, it will send next error notification only after 10 second, then 1 minute, 5 minutes and so on, until it's stuck at 4 hour.
-Escalation reset when server recovered.
+It means that after execution, it will perform next execution only after 10 second, then 1 minute, 5 minutes and so on, until it's stuck at every 4 hour.
+Escalation can be reset.

-<a name="app_mail"></a>
-### app.js mail

-<a name="escalation"></a>
-## Escalation